robin-raymond/zax.io/strong-weak.md

         assert(value1 == value2)

-        // `value2` and `value1` pointers both fall out of scope but only
+        // `value2` and `value1` pointers both fall out of scope but only a
-        // the single `MyType` instance is destructed and deallocated }
+        // single `MyType` instance is destructed and deallocated }

     return "I'll be back."